vieiramesquita/TheroPoDa/README.md

 ### Roadmap

-- Implement arguments to choose other zonal reducers (i.e. median, percentile, min, max, variance, etc.)
+- Implement arguments to choose other zonal reducers (i.e. percentile, variance, etc.)
 - Implement arguments to choose other satellite data series (i.e. Landsat series)
 - Implement a visualization of the processed data (or samples of it)